 - How do I get academic credit for my internship?

 - If you intend to receive academic credit for your internship, you will have to consult your major advisor.
 In order to receive units for your internship hours, students must fulfill requirements set by major departments.
 There is another option if you cannot get academic credit.
 The ICC offers a service called Transcript Notation (TN) for students who meet certain criteria.
 Transcript notation is the ability to note on your transcript that you completed an internship during the given quarter.
 To receive TN you must intern at least 40 hours in a given quarter, be supervised and evaluated by a professional, and complete a proposal, final report, and evaluation through Handshake.
-For more information about TN, visit the ICC website or contact the ICC.

 For more information, visit https://icc.ucdavis.edu/find/internships/academic-credit